 for details of some of the current offers.

 Members staying at a DVC resort are permitted to use pools at other Disney resorts on property.
 It’s called “pool-hopping” and you can use other resorts’ pools, provided they are not full.
-Certain blackout dates apply at the busiest times of the year (Members are kept advised of these) and Members are not allowed to pool-hop to the pools at the Yacht and Beach Club and Animal Kingdom Lodge at any time of the year, unless they are staying at one of those resorts.
+Certain blackout dates apply at the busiest times of the year (Members are kept advised of these) and Members are not allowed to pool-hop to the pools at the Yacht and Beach Club, Animal Kingdom Lodge or Bay Cove Pool at Bay Lake Tower at any time of the year, unless they are staying at one of those resorts.
 Are there any other costs to being a DVC member?

 If you book hotels from the World Passport Collection, Disney Collection, the Disney Cruise, Concierge Collection or Adventurer Collection, you will be charged a one-off booking payment of $95.
 What if I want to add on more DVC points?

 You can add on a minimum of 25 points for cash purchases and a minimum of 50 points if you need financing through the DVC.
-Again, you can buy new points at Saratoga Springs, Animal Kingdom Lodge Villas, Bay Lake Tower or the Grand Californian or you can apply to go on a wait list through the DVC for your existing home resort (or another DVC resort), but it may take some time for your points to become available and if the price of points goes up in the meantime, you will end up paying the increased price.
+Again, you can buy new points at Animal Kingdom Lodge Villas, Bay Lake Tower, Aulani or the Grand Floridian or you can apply to go on a wait list through the DVC for your existing home resort (or another DVC resort), but it may take some time for your points to become available and if the price of points goes up in the meantime, you will end up paying the increased price.
 How do I find out more about the Disney Vacation Club?

 You can check out the official website: Disney Vacation Club